BIOP/qupath-extension-cellpose/README.md

 ## QuPath Extension Cellpose/Omnipose: First time setup

 Go to `Edit > Preferences > Cellpose/Omnipose`
-Complete the fields with the requested information. based on the `conda` installation above, this is what it should look like:
+Complete the fields with the requested information. based on the `mamba` installation above, this is what it should look like:
 ![Cellpose setup example](files/cellpose-qupath-setup-example.png)
 > **Note**
 You have the possibility to provide **two** different environments.
 One for Cellpose and one for Omnipose.